sagitozz/WeatherAppMVPExcercise/README.md

 # WeatherAppMVPExcercise
-simple weatherApp, with using Kotlin, MVP design and DI.
+simple weatherApp, with using Kotlin, MVP design, DI, Location and some more.
 Frameworks used: Koin, Retrofit, Glide.